State of Alaska > DOLWD > Unemployment Insurance Appeals

 documents you intend to submit.

-You may mail, email or fax them to any Appeal Tribunal addresses or fax numbers.
+You may mail, email or fax them to the Appeal Tribunal address or fax number.
 Bring your copies to the hearing or

 have them with you if the hearing is by telephone.